 Recipients of the Cannon Award receive an engraved plaque and are allocated $1,000 to donate to the charity of their choice.
-The winner will also be honored at a special reception.
+The winner will also be honored at our Annual Meeting, May 2, 2018.

-The nomination window is now closed for the 2015 Cannon Award and will reopen Jan.
-1, 2016, for the 2016 Cannon Award.
-At that time, we will invite you to nominate anyone who meets the criteria outlined above by submitting an online nomination form.
+The nomination window is now open for the 2018 Cannon Award and we will accept nominations until March 7, 2018.
+We invite you to nominate anyone who meets the criteria outlined by submitting an online nomination form.
 Nominees will remain on active file for consideration for three years.
 Volunteers, as well as health care professionals volunteering outside their paid positions, are eligible.
-Physicians, their spouses and members of Healthy Charlotte Alliance are not eligible.
+Members of Healthy Charlotte Alliance are not eligible.

 We look forward to receiving your nomination for this humanitarian award.
-If further information is needed, please feel free to contact Cannon Award Chairperson, Gail VanDerVeer.
+If further information is needed, please feel free to contact Cannon Award Chairperson, Pam Bullard.

 "For twenty-six years, my father dedicated much of his life to volunteering to help people in need and improve healthcare in the Charlotte community.
 Volunteering his time, heart and helping hands was his gift to the organizations he supported without asking for any recognition.
 I know that he left this world content because of his humble contributions along with his deep faith.
 My Mother and I are grateful that you recognized my father for doing something he loved.
 Your organization is supporting many organizations trying to make Charlotte better everyday; a job well done by MMAE. “